 Dr. Francine Cournos is Professor of Clinical Psychiatry (in Epidemiology) at Columbia University.
-She is the Principal Investigator of the New York/New Jersey AIDS Education and Training Center.
+She is the Principal Investigator of the Northeast Caribbean AIDS Education and Training Center.
 Dr. Cournos has worked in the area of HIV/AIDS and mental illness since 1983, and has participated in numerous research projects, training grants, practice guidelines, and policy development projects.
 Dr. Cournos was Interim Director of the New York State Psychiatric Institute from 2003 to 2004 and then as Deputy Director and Vice-Chair of the New York State Psychiatric Institute from 2005 to 2006.

 She has edited two books and written numerous articles and book chapters on the interface of HIV/AIDS and mental health issues with a particular concentration on people with severe mental illness.
 Internationally, she has worked on approaches to treating mental health disorders in the context of the antiretroviral rollout, and in primary care.